Parcel Tax Benefits

 A parcel is defined as any unit of land within the District boundaries that now receives a separate tax bill from the Santa Clara County Tax Collector's Office.

 We estimate that the parcel tax will generate over $800,000 in stable revenue annually for eight years.
-It is set to expire on June 30, 2023 and can only be extended with voter approval.
+It is set to expire on June 30, 2023.

 The funds collected from the parcel tax can only be spent on the stated purposes approved by the voters.
 The District’s independent Citizens Oversight Committee ensures that the funds are spent only for the purposes approved by the voters in the May 5, 2015 election, provide accountability, and report its findings to the community.